 Youghiogheny River Reservoir

-Fishing gets a whole new meaning when you fish at the Youghiogheny River Reservoir.
-This spot is a 2,800-acre man-made reservoir with 38 miles of shoreline.
+The Youghiogheny River Reservoir is a 2,800-acre man-made reservoir with 38 miles of shoreline.
 It straddles the Maryland-Pennsylvania border, and the town of Friendsville is about 20 minutes away.
-Fish habitat is excellent, with submerged timber, rocky shorelines, boat docks, and shallow weed beds.
+The fish habitat is excellent, with submerged timber, rocky shorelines, boat docks, and shallow weed beds.
 Nevertheless, water levels fluctuate, especially during fall.
 Walleye, smallmouth bass, crappie, catfish, sunfish, muskie, hybrid stripers, and chain pickerel are some of the species that thrive in this 16-mile lake.

 Deep Creek Lake

-With over 3,800 acres of fishing spots and 60 miles of shoreline, Deep Creek Lake is one of Maryland’s good fishing spots.
+With over 3,800 acres and 60 miles of shoreline, Deep Creek Lake is one of Maryland’s best fishing spots.
 Situated 10 miles northeast of Oakland in Garret County, this lake is home to numerous fish species such as bass, crappie, walleye, catfish, chain pickerel, trout, and sunfish.
-It’s also the largest impoundment in Maryland.
+You can camp at Deep Creek Lake State Park, where there are electric hookups, a dump station, and showers.

 Liberty Reservoir

-Located near Marriottsville, Liberty Reservoir is another excellent spot ideal for fishing in Maryland.
+Located near Marriottsville, Liberty Reservoir is another excellent spot for fishing in Maryland.
 This 3,100-acre reservoir is home to perch, walleye, bluegill, crappie, and various types of bass.
-Boating is limited to paddling, rowing, or battery-powered motors, making the reservoir an ideal destination for canoe and kayak enthusiasts.
+Boating is limited to paddling, rowing, or battery-powered motors, making the reservoir an ideal destination for canoers and kayakers.
 Liberty Reservoir has over 80 miles of shoreline and several access points where you can fish from the bank.
 Besides fishing, you can go birdwatching, hiking, and take nature photography.
 If you enjoy camping, you’ll find two campsites nearby.

 Potomac River